gearnode/erl-hex/doc/handbook.md

 # Introduction
-This repository contains development notes about the `hex` library.
+This document contains development notes about the `hex` library.

 # Versioning
 The following `hex` versions are available: